 WE REMOVE RACCOONS IN CHIMNEYS!

-American Animal Control removes animals in chimneys on an almost daily basis.
+American Animal Control® LLC removes raccoons in the chimney on an almost daily basis.
 Most of the time when a client calls, they will be complaining of hearing noises in the chimney.

 Most Common are Raccoons in chimneys